Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

 \subsection{Delegated preparation of quantum error-correcting codes}

-In a quantum computation, we know that arbitrary quantum gate can be realized on cluster state.
+In quantum computation, any arbitrary quantum gate can be realized via a cluster state.
 The essence of a quantum circuit is a series of ordered quantum gates.
-Hence, each quantum circuit can be implemented on cluster state\cite{raussendorf2003measurement}.
-The quantum error-correcting code circuit can be also realized on cluster state to generate the encoded logical qubits.
-These codes can be considered as logical units to take the place of original qubits on brickwork state to perform a fault-tolerant computing.
-Hence, we propose a remote quantum error-correcting code preparation protocol on cluster state, as shown in Protocol.\ref{protocol1-cluster}
+Hence, each quantum circuit can be implemented via a cluster state~\cite{raussendorf2003measurement}.
+The encoded circuit can be also realized via a cluster state to generate the encoded logical qubits.
+These codes can be considered as ''{\em logical units}'' to take the place of the original qubits on a brickwork state to perform fault-tolerant computing.
+Hence, we propose a remote quantum error-correcting code preparation protocol on a cluster state, which is shown in Protocol.\ref{protocol1-cluster}

-In the following, we will give the [[7,1,3]] circuit as an example to prepare quantum error-correcting codes according to Prtocol.\ref{protocol1-cluster}.
-In Fig.\ref{fig-encode-circuit}(a), we note that the depth of [[7,1,3]] circuit is low, and the frequently used gate is only CNOT.
-If the CNOT gate can be implemented at a high successful rate, the successful rate of preparation will also be high.
-According to quantum computation model on cluster states\cite{raussendorf2003measurement}, the quantum gates of [[7,1,3]] circuit can be transformed into cluster state, and sequentially measure each qubit on cluster state to prepare quantum error-correcting codes.
+Note that the depth of [[7,1,3]] circuit in Fig.\ref{fig-encode-circuit}(a) is about four, and the most commonly used gate is the CNOT gate.
+If these CNOT gates can be operated with a high success rate, then the success rate of qubit preparation will also be high.
+According to the quantum computation model on cluster states~\cite{raussendorf2003measurement}, the quantum gates of [[7,1,3]] circuit can be transformed into a cluster state, and sequentially measure each qubit on the cluster state to prepare the quantum error-correcting code.
+In the following, we will use the [[7,1,3]] circuit as an example to illustrate how to prepare quantum error-correcting code.